-If the company refuses to let you cancel or refuses to refund your deposit, write again stating that you're legally entitled to cancel within the cooling off period and you're entitled to get your money back.
+If the company refuses to let you cancel or refuses to refund your deposit, write again stating that you're legally entitled to cancel within the cooling-off period and get at least some of your money back.

-Warn the trader or supplier of your contract that if it continues to refuse to send your refund, you'll have to consider taking court action.
+Warn the supplier that if it continues to refuse to send your refund, you'll have to consider taking court action.

 Tell the supplier that you'll also report it to your local Trading Standards department.

 If you entered into the contract at home, your place of work or during an excursion from 13 June 2014, you have 14 calendar days to cancel the contract under the Consumer Contracts Regulations.

 Cite the relevant legislation in all your correspondence with the trader when explaining you wish to cancel your contract.